 - Separate strategies to resolve belief system, sexual identity and scripture

-- How to create non-judgmental, safe spaces for LGBTI people of faith
+- How to create non-judgmental, safe spaces for LGBTQ people of faith

-- Identify specific issues faced by LGBTI people of faith
+- Identify specific issues faced by LGBTQ people of faith

-- The do’s and don’t’s working with LGBTI people of faith
+- The do’s and don’t’s working with LGBTQ people of faith

 - What additional support mechanisms are available

-- ‘Closet hokey pokey’ – what is it and why it happens to LGBTI people of faith
+- ‘Closet hokey pokey’ – what is it and why it happens to LGBTQ people of faith